charlesfrye/AppliedStatisticsForNeuroscience/00 - Setup/Start Here.md

 We'll be using Python 3 inside of Jupyter notebooks, along with a variety of standard libraries for working with data.

-Once your environment is ready to go and you've downloaded the folder `Tech Tools Tutorial`, open up a terminal (if you're on OS X/Linux) and type in
+Once your environment is ready to go, downloaded the folder `Tech Tools Tutorial` to your course folder.

+If you're on OS X or Linux,
+open up a terminal
+and type in

 ```